 The cake cracks right down the middle and hot caramel and fruit slide off the cake.
 Lovely, isn’t it?
 Definitely not the most photogenic cake.

 So, I took to social media to call myself out for impatience and figured I would have to make the cake again before getting photos.
+About half an hour later I walked back into the kitchen to deal with the mess I’d made.

-How to fix a cake disaster:
+How to fix a cake disaster

 My younger self would probably have thrown the cake away.
 After 30 years of baking I still make dumb mistakes, but I’ve also learned how to fix a lot of those mistakes.
 They say you learn more from failure than from success.
 Here I was, presented with another great learning opportunity.